robsonfagundes/robsonfagundes.github.io/about-me.md

 I have experience in developing web and mobile applications with emphasis in agile methods, design patterns, frameworks, front-end, back-end, devops and web security.

 Java (JEE) developer since 2006 and JavaScript developer, I've been programming with the MEAN stack since 2014.
+I've been programming too using [Google Firebase](https://firebase.google.com), for authentication, real database, storage and hosting.
+See example.

 I'm passionate about what I do, currently I have been devoted myself to the study of functional programming languages with Scala and JavaScript, web security with Python, and to my startup [R-Dicom.](https://rdicom.com.br)

 In addition to working with the Java and JavaScript stack, I seek also to learn others development stacks, nowadays I'm learning and working with others stacks as:

+ -   Google Firebase, for authentication, real database, storage and hosting.
  -   JavaScript library for building user interfaces with React and Redux.
  -   Web Components with Polyfills, CustomElements, Polymer.
+ -   Web Security, Hacking and Pentest with Python.

 [See more about my skills](https://br.linkedin.com/in/robson-adão-fagundes-7b7a2216)